Are You Concern About Website Accessibility in Your School or Division?

-Then join us for a free webinar on May 18, 2017 from 10 - 11:00am covering the evaluation and correction of accessibility issues within existing websites, as well as tips and tools for creating new pages that comply with the Web Content Accessibility Guidelines (WCAG 2.0).
+Then we invite you to view the archived recording of our May 18th webinar covering the evaluation and correction of accessibility issues within existing websites, as well as tips and tools for creating new pages that comply with the Web Content Accessibility Guidelines (WCAG 2.0).

 Save the Date!